jacoblapworth/akahu-sdk-swift/src/react/textarea.md

 ```
 ### Character Limit

-A character limit counter can be added to the `TextArea` by passing a number to the `maxCharacters` prop.
+A character limit counter can be added to `XUITextArea` by passing a number to the `maxCharacters` prop.
 The input text will not be truncated if the character limit is exceeded.
-Instead, the character counter will go into negative values, and the `TextArea` will be rendered as invalid.
+Instead, the character counter will go into negative values, and `XUITextArea` will be rendered as invalid.

 ```
 <XUITextArea